ardata-tech/ranada/docs/docs/configuration/advanced.md

 1. Download your ffmpeg build and uncompress to the Frigate config folder.
 2. Update your docker-compose or docker CLI to include `'/home/appdata/frigate/custom-ffmpeg':'/usr/lib/btbn-ffmpeg':'ro'` in the volume mappings.
-3. Restart Frigate and the custom version will be used if the mapping was done correctly.
+3. Restart Ranada and the custom version will be used if the mapping was done correctly.

 NOTE: The folder that is set for the config needs to be the folder that contains `/bin`.
 So if the full structure is `/home/appdata/frigate/custom-ffmpeg/bin/ffmpeg` then the `ffmpeg -> path` field should be `/config/custom-ffmpeg/bin`.